sockysec/Telerecon/README.md

 2. **Check user activity across a list of channels:**  Iterate through a txt/csv directory list of Telegram channels, looking for any messages by the target username.
 (Assumes directory list is in the primary Telerecon directory).

 3. **Collect user messages from a target channel:**  Collect and compile any messages from the target username in a target channel.
-Option to also download media.
+Option to also download media (NOTE - media download slows collection).

 4. **Collect user messages from a list of target channels:**  iterate through a txt/csv directory list of Telegram channels, collecting and compiling any messages by the target username.
-Option to also download media.
-(Assumes directory list is in the primary Telerecon directory).
+Option to also download media (NOTE - media download slows collection).
+Assumes directory list is in the primary Telerecon directory.

 5. **Scrape all messages within a channel:**  Collect and compile messages in a target channel.
 Download full history, last 24 hours, or custom date range.